 Professor Stephen Davismoon

-HEAD OF THE SCHOOL OF CREATIVE & PERFORMING ARTS
+DEAN OF THE SCHOOL OF CREATIVE AND PERFORMING ARTS

 Creative and Performing Arts Admin Office

-I hold a PhD in Music Composition from the University of Edinburgh and am a music graduate of the University of Southampton and was recently awarded a Senior Fellow of the Higher Education Academy (SFHEA).
+I went on to study music as an undergraduate at the University of Southampton.
+I hold a PhD in Music Composition from the University of Edinburgh; I was recently awarded a Senior Fellow of the Higher Education Academy (SFHEA).
 I have worked in the Higher Education sector for 30 years.

 I have appeared on radio and television broadcasts (nationally and internationally) on a number of occasions to discuss music.